Doist/sqs-workers/README.md

 }
 ```

-You can pass any valid JSON as a message though, and it will be passed as is to the message body.
+You can pass any valid JSON as a message, though, and it will be passed as-is to the message body.
 Something like this:

 ```json
 { "message": "Hello world" }